openframe-org/criteria-set-protocol/schemas/README.md

 }
 ```

-- **template.id**: The ID of the Template is a string which uniquely identifies the Template independently of the Template or Protocol version.
+- **metadata.id**: The ID of the tree is a string which uniquely identifies the tree independently of the tree or protocol version.

-- **template.version**: The individual version elements are meant to have a bearing on the Template definition:
+- **metadata.version**: The individual version elements are meant to have a bearing on the tree definition:
-  * **Patch version**: Intended to track strictly cosmetic changes to the Template, such as tweaks to label strings, names or descriptions (not
+  * **Patch version**: Intended to track strictly cosmetic changes to the tree, such as tweaks to label strings, names or descriptions (not
   data values, as this is not strictly cosmetic).
-  * **Minor version**: Intended to track changes to the Template which are backwards-compatible.
-Changes to the Template structure which for
+  * **Minor version**: Intended to track changes to the tree which are backwards-compatible.
+Changes to the tree structure which for
   which older task data is still considered valid based on the new structure are considered changes to the minor version.
-  * **Major version**: Intended to track changes to the Template which are not backwards-compatible.
+  * **Major version**: Intended to track changes to the tree which are not backwards-compatible.
 Changes to the major version imply that
-  older data will no longer validate against the new Template structure.
+  older data will no longer validate against the new tree structure.

-- **template.date**: The date this Template was published at, formatted as a simplified ISO-8601 date string ([the same one used by Javascript's Date.toISOString()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString)).
+- **metadata.date**: The date this template was published at, formatted as a [simplified ISO-8601 date string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).

-- **template.name, template.description**: The name and description of the Template, respectively.
+- **metadata.name, metadata.description**: The name and description of the tree, respectively.

-- **template.documentation** (optional): A link to the documentation for this Template.
+- **metadata.documentation** (optional): A link to the documentation for this tree.

 ### parameters (optional)
-Individual JSON Schema definitions of the different parameters available.
+An object where each property is an individual JSON Schema definition for a specific available parameter.

 ```json5
 // Example parameters